digitalocean/container-blueprints/DOKS-CI-CD/README.md

 Following listing contains a few interesting tasks to start with:

-- [Git clone](https://hub.tekton.dev/tekton/task/git-clone) - clone a Git repository URL to a workspace.
+- [Git Clone Task](https://hub.tekton.dev/tekton/task/git-clone) - clone a Git repository URL to a workspace.
-- [Buildpacks](https://hub.tekton.dev/tekton/pipeline/buildpacks) - builds source into a container image using [Cloud Native Buildpacks](https://buildpacks.io).
+- [Kaniko Task](https://hub.tekton.dev/tekton/task/kaniko) - builds source into a container image using [Cloud Native Buildpacks](https://buildpacks.io).
-- [ArgoCD](https://hub.tekton.dev/tekton/task/argocd-task-sync-and-wait) - deploys an Argo CD application and waits for it to be healthy.
+- [ArgoCD Sync and Wait Task](https://hub.tekton.dev/tekton/task/argocd-task-sync-and-wait) - deploys an Argo CD application and waits for it to be healthy.

+In this blueprint you will use Tekton catalog to install commonly used tasks, such as [git-clone](https://hub.tekton.dev/tekton/task/git-clone), [kaniko](https://hub.tekton.dev/tekton/task/kaniko) and [argocd-sync-and-wait](https://hub.tekton.dev/tekton/task/argocd-task-sync-and-wait).

 Please visit the [Tekton Catalog](https://github.com/tektoncd/catalog) GitHub project page to learn more.

 ### Tekton Dashboard

-Tekton Dashboard is a web-based interface for Tekton Pipelines and Tekton triggers resources.
+[Tekton Dashboard](https://github.com/tektoncd/dashboard) is a web-based interface for Tekton Pipelines and Tekton triggers resources.
 It allows you to manage and view Tekton resource creation, execution, and completion.

 Tekton Dashboard supports: